 In many ways it was that parallel between parental concerns and a child’s draw to technology that changed my perspective.
 I did not feel that TV rotted my brain, or that Heavy Metal made me worship the Devil.
 If anything I felt like TV was my friend who showed me a way bigger world then I would have found just wandering around my neighborhood.
 Maybe we live in exciting times and curmudgeons get left behind?

 The rush of technological advance is both awesome and frightening.

 1930’s Those kids and their ‘childhood’, working in the mines would do them good!
 1940’s Just laying there in front of the radio all day, lazy I tell ya!
 1980’s Kids are being raised by the Boob Tube, we’re all screwed!
 1990’s They’re going to turn into video games robots if they aren’t careful!
 2010’s It’s like they can’t be bothered to look up from their phones, I tell you this is the end!
 2020’s Look at ’em just blarting* away on their blopkins*, we’re all screwed I tell ya!

 I probably will not allow myself to get a BrainPal when somebody gets around to inventing them.
-(Old Man’s War is a great Sci-fi book, instant classic!)
-But I will pay attention enough to not become obsolete and secretly count my blessings that I will be gone before things get too weird.
+(Old Man’s War is a great Sci-fi book, instant classic!
+Check out the author’s take on Being Poor) But I will pay attention enough to not become obsolete and secretly count my blessings that I will be gone before things get too weird.
 Now if I could only find a way to appreciate the terrible music that is coming out these days.
 Well, maybe one personal evolution at a time.